 It can be expensive and time-consuming to have a location disagreement between two pieces during the construction phase of a project.
 For instance, one of the two systems needs to be changed if an air duct crosses a plumbing line.
 Before construction starts, BIM automatically identifies MEP design conflicts and alerts the designers so they can resolve the problem.
 Construction costs can be reduced by thousands of dollars if location problems are discovered early during the planning process.

-Bim technology in civil engineering enables structural analysis and design.
-BIM applications in civil engineering include Structural Shop Drawings, Rebar Detailing, Structural steel detailing, Steel Shop Drawings, and Light Gauge Steel Framing design.
-Autodesk Revit, and Tekla Structures are the commonly used BIM softwares used for structural analysis and design.
+BIM technology in civil engineering enables structural analysis and design.
+BIM design applications in civil engineering include Structural Shop Drawings, Rebar Detailing, Structural steel detailing, Steel Shop Drawings, and Light Gauge Steel Framing design.
+Autodesk Revit, and Tekla Structures are the commonly used BIM software used for structural analysis and design.
 BIM for structural analysis and design helps to design infrastructures like bridges and metro stations.